hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - representation of `15` in `snmp-server group SNMP v3 auth access 15`: <span style="color: #bb6600;">access list</span> that identifies the SNMP devices that can access the router
   - SNMPv3 to facilitate access to the SNMP views: <span style="color: #bb6600;">set the password to be used for SNMPv3 authentication</span>
   - tasks to configure the Cisco ASA via ASDM such that the network management system can actively monitor the host using SNMPv3: <span style="color: #bb6600;">specify a community string</span> and <span style="color: #bb6600;">add an SNMP host access entry</span>
+  - two actions taken to ensure that interfaces are put back into service due to a traffic storm put two interfaces error-disabled: enter the <span style="color: #bb6600;">shutdown and no shutdown commands</span> on the interfaces & ensure that interfaces are <span style="color: #bb6600;">configured with the error-disable detection and recovery feature</span>
   - SNMPv3 config
     - SNMP server group: group name = <code style="color: #bb6600;">myv3</code>; SNMP version = <code style="color: #bb6600;">v3</code>
     - new user for the group: username =`andy` w/ pasowrd = `cisco`; encryption = <code style="color: #bb6600;">aes 256</code>; authenticatoion = `sha` w/ option = `priv`; sharedsecret = `ciscXXXXXXXX`